Shirley Hazlett Art Studio 2019

 Shirley has had a lifelong interest in the arts, starting at age 7 when she was the self-appointed family photographer with her prized Brownie Starflash camera.
 By age 8, she was actively sewing outfits for her Barbie doll on the family Singer sewing machine.
 She ultimately completed an MFA in Painting, with Honors, at the San Francisco Art Institute and holds dual BA degrees in Art Studio and Art History from Sac State.

 Shirley believes in supporting her community.
 Toward this end, she is involved with the Verge Center for the Arts, the B Street Theatre, the Crocker Art Museum, Capital Stage and the Creative Arts League of Sacramento.
-Beyond the arts, Shirley supports her community through service activities of the Sacramento Chapter of the Daughters of the Revolution, and the Zonta Club of Sacramento.
+Beyond the arts, Shirley supports her community through service activities of the Sacramento Chapter of the Daughters of the American Revolution, and the Zonta Club of Sacramento.
 If you'd like to know about any of these organizations and activities, just ask!

 Copyright 2020, Shirley Hazlett, all rights reserved